ryanorsinger/learn-to-code-python-workshop/handout_for_participants.md

 # Intro to Python for Data Science

 ## Why are we here?
-1. Overview of Data Science
+1. Intro to the Codeup experience
-2. Intro to programming in Python
+2. Overview of Data Science
-3. Intro to the Codeup experience
+3. Intro to programming in Python and some Data Science libraries

 ## Why Codeup?
 1. Focus on student outcomes